vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

   // plugin’s CreateVolume to refer to the volume on all subsequent calls.
   VolumeHandle string `json:"volumeHandle" protobuf:"bytes,2,opt,name=volumeHandle"`

-  // Optional: MountSecretRef is a reference to the secret object containing
-  // sensitive information to pass to the CSI driver during NodePublish.
-  // This may be empty if no secret is required.
-If the secret object contains
-  // more than one secret, all secrets are passed.
-  // +optional
-  MountSecretRef *SecretReference `json:"mountSecretRef,omitempty" protobuf:"bytes,3,opt,name=mountSecretRef"`

-  // Optional: AttachSecretRef is a reference to the secret object containing
-  // sensitive information to pass to the CSI driver during ControllerPublish.
-  // This may be empty if no secret is required.
-If the secret object contains
-  // more than one secret, all secrets are passed.
-  // +optional
-  AttachSecretRef *SecretReference `json:"attachSecretRef,omitempty" protobuf:"bytes,4,opt,name=attachSecretRef"`

   // Optional: The value to pass to ControllerPublishVolumeRequest.
   // Defaults to false (read/write).
   // +optional
   ReadOnly bool `json:"readOnly,omitempty" protobuf:"varint,5,opt,name=readOnly"`
 }
 ```

-Note that both attach and mount secrets are in a dedicated namespace where external AttachController and kubelet has access and they should not be visible to regular users.
-It is expected that either admin or external provisioner create these secrets when creating corresponding PV.

 #### Internal Interfaces